meow2346/ECS/README.md

 - Go/GoLang (1.18+)
 - .NET/dotnet (6, 7 support might be added soon.)

 Step 1.
 Create a user and database in PostgreSQL, make sure login is enabled for it.
 Once that's done, put a file in services/api named config.json.
-Put this in it:
+Put this in it (replacing the DB, User, and Pass with your credentials):
 ```
 {
     "knex": {